jaredly/j3/Roadmap.md

 - [ ] backspace is not yet a thing.
 - [ ] up & down are not yet a thing
 - [ ] my "id is empty, but it's fine us the hash" isn't yet something I support.
-- [ ] so, wanting this to be a real thing. but now I don't ~need all the fancy renderwhatsits and such.
+- [x] so, wanting this to be a real thing. but now I don't ~need all the fancy renderwhatsits and such.
   I can just do like dumb things, right?
 - [ ] let's nail selection
   - I guess I can just use ~normal web selection, but muck it up a bit? like do boundary-alignment?
+    - yeah thinking not just normal web selection. might as well take full control.
 - [ ] btw I should definitely support multi-select. bc that would be very cool, right?

 # ByHand